It’s high time that you truly engage your audience.

 iii).
 It nurtures a loyal audience: Content marketing is your secret weapon for attracting a new audience.

 But, it’s not enough to attract them.
 You’ve also got to nurture and retain them.
-It’s estimated that a 5% increase in customer retention can increase a company’s profitability by 75%.
+It’s estimated that a 5% increase in customer retention can increase a company’s profitability.
 This makes sense when you factor the costs of finding a new customer versus retaining an existing one.

 Custom content that shows the user/customer how to achieve better results with the site, software, product or tool that they already use will most assuredly engage them.
 If they’re engaged, they’ll stick around.

 iv).
-Custom content leads to improved visibility for brands: Like I’ve said from the beginning, the goal of using either content marketing or custom content or a combination of both, is to attract and satisfy the customer.
+Custom content leads to improved visibility for brands: As I’ve said from the beginning, the goal of using either content marketing or custom content or a combination of both is to attract and satisfy the customer.

 Satisfaction will make customers purchase again, refer others to your site, mention you on social media, and use your product to solve their problems, instead of switching to your competitors.